 Network innovation data sharing policy

-To ensure compliance with the NIA and NIC Governance Documents, there is a requirement for Cadent to define the terms of a publicly available data sharing policy and how interested parties can request this information.
+To ensure compliance with the NIA and SIF Governance Documents, there is a requirement for Cadent to define the terms of a publicly available data sharing policy and how interested parties can request this information.